DolicaAkelloEgwel/github-workshop/slides.md

 1. On the top-level menu go to Repository > Show in Explorer / Finder
 2. Create a text file and add two lines of random text to it

-If you're on Mac you can use `touch` to create an empty file.
-Then `echo "blahblahblah" >> filename` should add something to the file.
+If you're on Mac you can use `touch a-text-file` to create an empty file.
+Then `echo "blahblahblah" >> a-text-file` should add something to the file.
 Do that a second time and you'll have a file with two lines of text in it.

 ---